JJBR13/Justin-Brown-milestone-project-3/TEST.md

   - This was fixed by wrapping the variable value in a list, targeting the review in on jinja if statement and the button in another if statement using the length function.

+### i)

+- Issue with creating defensive statements for edit and delete functions, to stop other users ediditng and deleting review through _id key in MongoDB

+  - This was fixed with adding in two if statements and using the .get() with parameters of gamer.
+This then allowed the function to check the session variable correctly.

+### j)

+- Information cards on index.html not being full responsive of different desktop screen sizes.

+  - This was fixed by relising that Materialse had card helpers small, medium and large.
+Then adding relavent media queries to create desired outcome.

 Back to [README.md](/README.md)